There’s no one-size-fits-all approach when you have an enlarged prostate and you’re trying to decide what to do next.

 - Having to stop and start peeing several times

-Reasons to consider watchful waiting for an enlarged prostate:
+Reasons to consider reasons to consider monitoring or observing an enlarged prostate:

 - Your symptoms are mild.